 Configure a single user group for users in multiple geographic locations and set the same access time for both groups.
 Make sure that the restricted access times include the entire work day for all members of the user group.

 For example, a user group that contains users in Boston and London might require a restricted access time from 3:00 am to 5:00 p.m.
 Eastern Standard Time.

 Restricted Access Times for Users in Multiple User Groups

-For example, suppose that a user is a member of two user groups: Marketing and Sales.
+For example, suppose that a user is a member of Marketing and Sales.
 Both groups have access to the same restricted agent.
 If the restricted access time for the members of Marketing is from 8:00 a.m. to 5:00 p.m. and the restricted access time for members of Sales is from 9:00 a.m. to 7:00 p.m., the user can access the agent from 8:00 a.m. to 7:00 p.m.